-Song Parts of Face (only for audio)
+Song parts of the face (only for audio)

 Cards with pictures of parts of face (ear, eye, nose, mouth)

-Books that teach about body parts (Where Is My Nose, Where Is Baby’s Belly Button?)
+Optional: Mirror, Mr. Potato Head with face parts, Books that teach about body parts (Where Is My Nose, Where Is Baby’s Belly Button?)

 Mirroring adult actions Responding with facial expressions and noises Pointing to parts of face when prompted

 You can do this activity anywhere!
 When you are on a walk or in the rocking chair, or laying on the floor, etc.